 Part 1: Discusses the next router with useRouter in curly brackets.
 You don’t need switches like with React Router.
 Next JS has page based routing with the “pages” folder.

 Part 2: “getInitialProps” function is returned and then sent to the top of the file, passed into the main component as props and then you go to user-specific page see loading until the data comes in.

 Note: “getInitialProps” isn’t really a thing anymore in NextJS.

 Part 3: This is a TypeScript migration video.
 He talks about using forms with formik as well.
 To migrate from TypeScript you draw out a dependency graph/mockup showing all the pages/components.

 For example, you have a page, a list, and a list item.
 You start converting to TS at the most detailed part and then you get more broad.
 This way you don’t have a gazillion errors at once and you limit your headache.
 Start small.
 In his example he had a user profile which branched down into two nodes, a person detail and a vehicle list.
 These both had multiple nodes themselves in which some of these were TS-ready like axios, formik, and material UI.
 Others like the photo the yup package required some more type setup.

 So to continue installing TS, once you start renaming your files from the extension of .js to .tsx and you’ll get an error in your terminal console explaining the packages you are missing.
 Copy the scripts from the error warning and paste to install the necessary packages.
 The only change he made to TS.config file was changing strict from false to true.

 Part 4 – Brief Overview of API Imports:

-Import next API request and next API response from next, (no longer necessary per Max course?).
-Bruno also used SQLite and types SQLite and digging into the database connection steps seems like a good idea for me.
+Import next API request and next API response types from next.
+Bruno also used SQLite and types SQLite and showed the database connection steps.

 He also imported fetch from isomorphic-unfetch, (no longer necessary per Max course?).
 I’ve been hearing this isomorphic term more and more as I learned about NextJS.